 I piped blobs of the mixture onto a lined baking tray, then I wet my finger with some water to pat down the peaks.

-These Profiteroles are so light airy and melt in the mouth, although to be fair anything filled with cream and chocolate on top tastes pretty amazing!
-You could modify these Profiteroles to suit your taste, for example stir some lemon zest in the cream and dip in white chocolate instead, or at Christmas stir some Baileys into the cream filling!
+- You could modify these Profiteroles to suit your taste, for example stir some lemon zest in the cream and dip in white chocolate instead, or at Christmas stir some Baileys into the cream filling!
+You can also dip them in caramel sauce.

 For the choux pastry